SunshineCommittee/SunshineCommittee.github.io/_articles/2020-06-19-where-is-garden.md

 If we do opt to monetize, there are a lot of legal hoops we need to jump through just to publish anything at all, so we're carefully considering our options.
 And, of course, if we do go that route, nothing will be locked behind a paywall that can't be obtained through regular play, so worry not!

 So, yeah.
 That's where our past three months have gone.
 Oh, on top of that, we're house-hunting too.
 Fun, right?
-I wish I could tell you something like "hopefully everything will settle down in the next few months and we'll be ready to go in no time, but that seems less and less likely as time progresses.
+I wish I could tell you something like "hopefully everything will settle down in the next few months and we'll be ready to go in no time", but that seems less and less likely as time progresses.
 Every day is a new disaster in 2020.

 Stay safe, stay well.
 We miss seeing you all at live events.